-UPDATE: I’ve used Avulux® for over six years now, and they’re still part of my migraine survival kit.
-This review reflects both my personal experience and the latest info from Avulux® as of 2025 and is not medical advice.
+UPDATE: I’ve been using Avulux® since 2019, and they’re still part of my migraine survival kit.
+Spoiler: I just got a new pair…keep reading!
+This review reflects both my personal experience and the latest info from Avulux® as of 2026 and is not medical advice.

 I have my fair share of “migraine glasses” in my purse, in my drawer, and in my backpack.
 You will not find me without a pair on me or nearby.
 Special glasses made to block certain types of light known to trigger migraine have really been a game changer in my life, which is why I have several articles dedicated to them.
 I am a true believer and each pair I have serves its purpose.